-But, as many new golfers quickly learned, you can’t just golf anywhere.
-Most of the top courses require a membership that can be costly - especially for a new golfer exploring the sport as a hobby.
+But, as many golfers know, you can’t just golf anywhere.
+Most of the top courses require a membership that can be costly – especially for a new golfer exploring the sport as a hobby.

 The good news is: you don’t need to travel far to find amazing public golf courses.

 Here are a few dream courses we’ve had our eye on.
 They’re either courses the pros played on, or they’re noteworthy for their beauty and design.

 As to just how many shots you bungle, well, that’s up to you.